Punggol Field murder: After sentencing

 On 23 September 2022, a week after Surajsrikan's sentencing, with regards to the public probe about why Surajsrikan was sentenced to lifetime imprisonment despite the fact that murder carries the death penalty in Singapore, the newspaper CNA released an exclusive article, in which several lawyers explained during separate interviews about why life imprisonment was imposed on several murderers while the death penalty was received in other cases.
 The lawyers - Johannes Hadi, Meenakshi and Tania Chin - stated that based on the landmark case of Kho Jabing, a Malaysian who was hanged in 2016 for murdering Cao Ruyin during an armed robbery, the Court of Appeal, in overturning Kho's life term and imposing a death sentence a second time on Kho, laid out sentencing guidelines, which they highlighted that the death penalty for murder by fatal injury (but no intention to kill) should only be imposed in cases where an offender's conduct was vicious and demonstrated a blatant disregard for human life, as well as sparking an outrage of the community's feelings.
 The factors taken into consideration by judges to determine the extent of disregard for human life were mainly the mental state of the offender at the time of the attack, his role or participation in the attack, and his age and intelligence.

-Turning to the case of the Punggol Field murder, one of the lawyers Hadi said that Surajsrikan's multiple mental disorders, low intellect, absence of criminal records and his relatively young age of 20 may have been relevant considerations made by the trial judge Dedar Singh Gill during sentencing.
+Turning to the case of the Punggol Field murder, one of the lawyers, Hadi, said that Surajsrikan's multiple mental disorders, low intellect, absence of criminal records and his relatively young age of 20 may have been relevant considerations made by the trial judge, Dedar Singh Gill, during sentencing.
 The prosecution also had the authority to decide whether or not to pursue a charge of intentional murder, which guaranteed the mandatory death penalty, and also to decide whether they should seek the death penalty or life imprisonment in an offender's case based on the aggravating and mitigating factors of the case.

-On 1 January 2023, it was noted that there were six cases of people charged with murder in the year 2022 itself, including Xavier Yap Jung Houn who allegedly murdered his autistic twin sons Aston Yap Kai Shern and Ethan Yap E Chern at Upper Bukit Timah, and these cases showed an increasing trend of suspects killing people related to them, but a decline in trend of killings committed through random acts of violence, and the Punggol Field murder was noted to be one of the high profile cases that involved a murder resulting from random violence.
-Legal experts analyze that one's possibility to commit murder may arise from several compounding factors, including mental conditions, stress and personal circumstances, and it was more plausible for a murder to happen within the family due to the opportunity to strike is greater when there are close familial ties and shared living arrangements, in addition to any relevant compounding factors.
+On 1 January 2023, it was noted that there were six cases of people charged with murder in the year 2022 itself, including Xavier Yap Jung Houn, who allegedly murdered his autistic twin sons Aston Yap Kai Shern and Ethan Yap E Chern at Upper Bukit Timah, and these cases showed an increasing trend of suspects killing people related to them, but a decline in killings committed through random acts of violence; the Punggol Field murder was noted to be one of the high profile cases that involved a murder resulting from random violence.
+Legal experts analyzed that one's potential to commit murder may arise from several compounding factors, including mental conditions, stress and personal circumstances, and it was more plausible for a murder to happen within the family due to the opportunity to strike is greater when there are close familial ties and shared living arrangements, in addition to any relevant compounding factors.